Neuronext/human/lab-todo.md

 - check if i can record video instead and apply gestures in post
 - eeg data needs to recorded concurrently with the video
 - deploy - check what ports need to be opened, check if port 3k is working

+changes (04/18):
+- fix containrization issues for server
+- containerize the setup and deploy
+- box for muse, need original vid as well
+- readme for the setup
+- instructions to reproduce the setup on local